hmrc/safety-and-security-import-service-guide/source/documentation/api-reference.html.md

 ### Getting an unacknowledged outcome

-This endpoint allows you to retrieve a batch of unacknowledged outcomes.
+This endpoint allows you to retrieve a list of unacknowledged outcomes.

 In this example there are two outcomes each contained within the ```<response>``` element: